Kaushal1905/Campus-Course-Records-Manager-/usage.md

 ---

 ## Main Menu
 Upon running the application, you will be presented with the main menu.
-To select an option, type the corresponding number and press `Enter`.---
+To select an option, type the corresponding number and press `Enter`.

 ## 1. Manage Students